May 5, 2026

 How to create a technical pack?

-To create tech packs, start with clean flats, add a live bill of materials, and define points of measure in a spec sheet.
+To create tech packs, start with clean flats, add a live BOM, and define points of measure in a spec sheet.
+These steps act as a practical, ultimate guide for building a complete, factory-ready pack.
 Include grading rules, construction details, and artwork placement before exporting for factory use.
-Onbrand makes this faster with pre-set components and reusable libraries.
+Onbrand PLM makes this faster with pre-set components and reusable libraries.

 How much do people charge for tech packs?